cloneruler/SimpleTwitchChat/README.md

 # SimpleTwitchChat
-Simple Twitch Chat program to easily view any stream's chat
+Simple Twitch Chat program to easily view any stream's chat - I am very new to C#, so there is more than likely alot of things that could be better.
+Feel free to fork the project and add on to it.

 ## USE
 1. Open Program